F-Leveque/Paris_Prediction_Price_m2_based_on_coordinates_only/README.md

 # Paris_Prediction_Price_m2_based_on_coordinates_only

 ## Overview
-The objectif is to develop an application to predict the price per m² in Paris according to the position (x, y)
+The objectif is to develop an application to predict the price per m² in Paris according to the position (x, y).

+Question asked : Given a point in Paris (geographical coordinates), could you return an estimatation, as precise as possible, of the price per m2.

+To facilitate the definition of the given point, an API from the french government is asked to transform the adress in (x,y) coordinates according to the correct projection (Lambert 93).

 ##  Architecture